 There are many versions of this myth—that instructors only care about their research, for instance—but they all involve the belief that college professors do not care enough about teaching or students.
 This is a dangerous myth, as it makes it difficult to care about your coursework or your assignments if you believe that your professor has little interest in your success.

 The truth is, your educators do care.
 Most are very passionate about the field they teach, and they want others to be excited about it, too.
 Professors want their students to be successful, and they will often take extra time or make extra effort to help ensure you do so.
 However, professors also realize that their students (unlike the students of teachers at lower grade levels) are adults—adults who are personally responsible for excelling in college.
 They, therefore, see it as the student’s responsibility to approach them with questions, inquiries, or concerns.
-Here are 4 myths about college classes that you may find useful.
+Here are four myths about college classes that you may find useful.

 College professors expect too much